Prague-West District

 Prague-West District (okres Praha-západ) is a district in the Central Bohemian Region of the Czech Republic.
 Its capital is Prague.
-The most populated town of the district is Jesenice.
+The most populous town of the district is Jesenice.

 Administrative division

 Prague-West District is formed by only one administrative district of municipality with extended competence: Černošice.

 List of municipalities

 Towns are marked in bold and market towns in italics: